Natasha Perdew Silas

 She enjoys spending time with family and friends, cooking, traveling and fishing.

 Frances Boyes has spent over 15 years fighting for the advancement of low wage workers, immigrants, and working families in this country.
-She is a graduate of the UMass Amherst Labor Center and has experience as a community organizer, political organizer, and union contract negotiator.
+She has a graduate degree from the University of Massachusetts Amherst Labor Center and has experience as a community organizer, political organizer, and union contract negotiator.

 She is proud to support the mission of the National Criminal Defense College and brings her strong commitment to social justice to her work here at NCDC.
 She works in collaboration with the Deans and the Programs Director to support the day to day operations of the College as it continues to grow.

-Frances is from Wilmington, NC, but has made a home in Western Massachusetts.
-She enjoys long walks with her dog, hiking the many trails in the area, kayaking, and cycling.
+Frances is from Wilmington, NC, and currently lives in Northeast Georgia.
+She enjoys long walks with her dog, hiking, kayaking, and cycling.